AlanTeeWeiLoon/React-Course-Content/README.md

 ### Problem with anchor tag < a >

-`<a>` will relead the entire page when it is clicked.
+`<a>` will reload the entire page when it is clicked.
 It disrupts user experience and can result in a slower page load time.
 This cause problems for **Single Page Applications (SPAs)**.

 ### Single Page Applications (SPAs)